JupiterBroadcasting/show-scraper/README.md

 # JupiterBroadcasting Show Scraper

+**ATTENTION:**

+**Make commits into the `main` with great caution, as this branch is used in "production" by the [jupiterbroadcasting.com GitHub Action](https://github.com/JupiterBroadcasting/jupiterbroadcasting.com/tree/main/.github/workflows/scrape.yml).**

+---

 Scraper written in python to convert episodes hosted on Fireside or jupiterbroadcasting.com into Hugo files.

 Originally based on [Self-Hosted show-notes scraper](https://github.com/selfhostedshow/show-notes/blob/main/scrape.py)